As y'all know, I left to Boston right after my graduation! Check out my graduation post here.

 They say Harvard University is the #1 so I wanted to visit how it was.
 They have a campus, but most of the buildings weren't as impressive as I expected.
 I think the main reasons is because there were a lot of constructions happening inside the campus, we couldn't see much.
 To be honest, I like University of Houston campus more.
 Maybe it's because our campus is really pretty: clean, well-decorated, a lot of trees, & fountain!
 Haha :)

 Harvard Square is like Time Square but in a different way.
 While Time Square is super crowded and all lights, Harvard Square is more of a quiet, but small cute shops in the street.
-I like Harvard Square better since it's not too loud and each shops has it's own characteristics.
+There are many cozy restaurants in Harvard Square.
+Compared to Time Square in New York, I prefer Harvard Square due to the low noise levels and each shops has it's own characteristics.
 The buildings are nice & many of the shops have well decorated their interior.
 One of them was Tatte Bakery & Cafe which I am about to explain below!

 4. Tatte Bakery & Cafe